The complete guide for getting started with heatmaps

 - Which call-to-actions are performing best ?

 - What features are being used the most ?

-Below is a screenshot of Hotjar’s Scroll heatmap showing you what percentage of visitors reached certain point.
+Below is a screenshot of Hotjar’s Scroll heatmap showing you what percentage of visitors reached a certain point.

 Questions scroll heatmap can answer ?